 Overall success rate 92.31% - Overall Timely Success rate 92.31%

 |Apprenticeship Framework Qualification||Profile Achieved %||National Average %|

 You are the apprentice's employer and it is therefore your responsibility to pay the wages of the apprentice, as you would any member of staff.
 They are your trainee employee.

-The apprenticeship minimum wage is £3.30 per hour, rising to £3.40 from 1st October 2016.
-Once the apprentice has been on programme for 1 year and is over the age of 19, the national minimum wage is applicable.
+The apprenticeship minimum wage is £3.50 per hour.
+Once the apprentice has been on programme for 1 year and is over the age of 19, the national minimum wage is applicable until the completion of the apprenticeship.
 See the https://www.gov.uk/national-minimum-wage-rates.

 From April 2016 employers of apprentices under the age of 25 will no longer be required to pay secondary Class 1 (employer) National Insurance contributions (NICs) on earnings up to the Upper Earnings Limit (UEL), for those employees. https://www.gov.uk/government/publications/national-insurance-contributions-for-under-25s-employer-guide/paying-employer-national-insurance-contributions-for-apprentices-under-25

 The minimum allowed is 30 hours per week.
 However, we would expect the job role to be full-time and around 37-40 hours per week.

 As the employer, you are free to recruit your apprentice as you would any member of staff.
 However, we are able to help with the recruitment by placing your vacancy on the National Apprenticeship Service's (NAS) Apprenticeship Vacancy website and the new Kent County Council's website 'Apprentice in Kent'.